cloudevents/spec/discovery/spec.md

 in the request.
 The Services in the response MUST include at least the `id` attribute and SHOULD include the remaining Service attributes as they existed immediately prior to the Service being deleted, if possible.
-If the Service was deleted prior the processing of this request the Service values might not be available to be returned.
+If the Service was deleted prior the processing of this request the Service might not be available to be returned.

 If the response Services include `epoch` values then they MUST be the values